fhiso/sources-and-citations/citation-elements.md

 format is defined by this standard.
 {/}

-Although *citation element sets* are defined as ordered lists of *citation elements*, *conformant* applications *may* reorder the list providing that the relative order is preserved of *citation elements* with (i) the same *layer identifier*, and (ii) either the same *citation element name* or the same *ultimate super-element*.

-{.ednote}  An earlier draft defined *citation element sets* to be unordered, and introduced the notion of list-valued elements to preserve order in those cases where order was required.

 *Citation element sets* *should not* include *citation elements* for information that is not normally included in a *formatted citation*.
 They are not intended to provide a general mechanism for storing